Kimba, South Australia: National Radioactive Waste Management Facility

 Two properties in the Kimba district were nominated in 2017 for a proposed National Radioactive Waste Management Facility, to store low-level and intermediate-level nuclear waste.
 One is owned by Brett and Michelle Rayner, and the other is owned by Andrew and Dale Baldock.
 A third proposed site was located at Barndioota in the Flinders Ranges.

 In 2017, a Kimba town vote demonstrated support for further investigation of the prospect.
 The result of the vote was 396 to 294 in favour.
 Opposition to the project has been expressed by community groups No Radioactive Waste on Agricultural Land in Kimba or SA and the Against Radioactive Waste Action Group.

 On 1 February 2020 federal resources minister, Matt Canavan, announced that 160 ha of Jeff Baldock's Napandee property, 20 km west of Kimba, would provide the location to permanently store low-level waste.
 The facility would also temporarily store intermediate-level waste from Lucas Heights nuclear reactor, until a suitable permanent site was found.

-The federal government is allocating a A$31 million community development package to boost the skills of local businesses and workers to build and run the dump.
+The federal government is allocating a A$31 million community development package to boost the skills of local businesses and workers to build and run the facility.
 The facility would cost A$200 million, and create 45 jobs during construction and 25 ongoing jobs.
+In 2023 the project was cancelled after Barngarla traditional owners won a case against its construction in the Federal Court.